 Watershed

-Watershed is an agent of change; pursuing the 2014 version of Seattle’s Living Building Pilot program.
-It’s integrated design raises the bar for the next generation of office design in the Pacific Northwest and beyond.
+Watershed is an agent of change.
+The third building to meet Seattle’s Living Building Pilot program requirements, its integrated design raises the bar for the next generation of office design in the Pacific Northwest and beyond.

 Client Name